-- Find out what green open access options are available when publishing in that journal, including the length of any embargo.
+- Find out what options are available when publishing in that journal, including the length of any embargo.
 To do this, review the self-archiving policy for the journal or search SherpaRomeo, a tool for checking or locating publisher open access policies.

 - Check if the publisher requires you to make your research data available.
-You can check for this on your publisher's webpage and use our information for publishing your data as needed.
+You can check the publisher's webpage and use our information for publishing your data as needed.

 Once your article has been published: